 The key to mental and physical health is being comfortable with your surroundings.
 For this reason, Next Generation Village’s 40-bed facility was designed to provide the best amenities to help teens heal.
 Our full-service gym, volleyball and basketball courts and equine therapy allow clients to practice wellness as an essential element of holistic treatment.
-You can clear a busy mind by the pool, or by taking a yoga or dance class.
+You can clear a busy mind by the pool, or by taking a yoga class.

 The policies of Next Generation Village reflect our mission — to ensure the full recovery of our clients in a safe and comfortable atmosphere.

 The length of rehab varies by patient based on individual needs, clinical progress and clinical recommendations.
 We assess the patient’s progress throughout the treatment program and maintain communication with insurance providers for recommended levels of care.

 Cell phones are not permitted during treatment.
 Beginning on the day of admission, clients will be on a seven-day “blackout” period, with no outside contact, though a family member will be notified of their loved one’s status during this time.
 After the blackout period, clients can use facility phones during non-clinical hours on assigned days.

 Communication with family is sustained through telephone sessions between client and family, face-to-face sessions on campus, or even during family weekends, hosted by the facility.